 The Solution: Gatemate

 Gatemate by Abbey Trading offers many of their gate hardware items in the premium hot-dipped galvanized.
-If the silver zinc color isn’t your first choice, they have the option to have most products black powder coated.
-The hot-dipped galvanized and the black powder coat offers the rust resisting properties you need for coastal areas.
+If the silver zinc color isn’t your first choice, you can also check out other options; they have most products black powder coated.
+The hot-dipped galvanized and the black powder coat offers the rust-resisting properties you need for coastal areas.

 Outside the Coast?